John Gorham

 "Was some yrs ago Prest. of the Gorham mfg.
 Co. but failed badly in 1875, there being nothing for the unsecured creditors.
 For a time was in the employ of the company.
 It is not known how he gets a living.
 Is in no bus. & has no means.
 Is of considerable ability but quite sanguine & speculative.
 These peculiarities were the curse of his fortune."
 (Dunn Report, 25 Sept.
 1880) 4

-- Alternate Mark for GORHAM & Co.
+- Alternate Mark.
+For GORHAM & Co.

-- Cup by GORHAM & Co, 1863
+- Example: Cup by GORHAM & Co, in 1863, in Private Collection.
+H: 3 3/8"

 d: 3" (of lip)